Schmetterling Foundation

 How to Apply

 This foundation does not have a public application process.
-The foundation has explicitly indicated it only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation has explicitly indicated it only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

-Grants are awarded based on trustee discretion, with the Clark family identifying organizations to support based on their knowledge of community needs and existing relationships with nonprofit organizations.
+Grants are awarded based on trustee discretion, with the Clark family identifying organisations to support based on their knowledge of community needs and existing relationships with nonprofit organisations.

 Getting on Their Radar